Apply for a Scholarship

 (Application Closes at 11:59pm)

 The Charlevoix County Community Foundation (C3F) offers scholarships to help area students with financial responsibilities associated with higher education.
 Most scholarships offered through the C3F are for graduating seniors (primarily graduating from a Charlevoix County school) as they pursue higher education, however a few opportunities exist for those in neighboring counties or for those already in a post-secondary program and continuing in a specific field of study.
-To see all opportunities and deadlines that apply, see the lists below.
-For additional descriptions and details about each scholarships eligibility requirements, follow the "Begin your Application Today" link below and then select the "Scholarship" tab on the left side.
+To see all opportunities and deadlines follow the "Begin your Application Today" link below.
 By filling out the initial application, the system will filter the scholarships that you may be eligible for, should you complete all of the requirements.

 begin your application today

-1. Create an account using your name and email address (Please do NOT use your high school email address, as you will not use this email after high school graduation.)
+1. Create an account using your email address.
+Please do NOT use your high school email address, as you will not use this email after high school graduation.

-2. Fill out the entire application - all required sections must be marked "complete" (Application can be started, saved, and completed at a later date if needed.)
+2. Fill out the entire application.
+Applications can be started, saved, and completed at a later date if needed.

-3. Complete any additional requirements for the scholarships listed on your "dashboard"- each one will require that you "submit" separately.
+3. Complete any supplemental questions for the scholarships listed on your "dashboard"- each one will require that you "submit" separately.

-4. Scholarship recipients will be announced at your school's awards ceremony (Continuing education applicants will hear from the C3F directly.)
+5. Scholarship recipients will be announced at the end of May.
+Continuing education recipients will hear from the C3F directly in July.

-5. Scholarships MUST be claimed by July 1st, in order to be processed in time for the first college payment.
+6. Scholarships MUST be claimed by July 1st, in order to be processed in time.

-If you are an Early College Program participant, you need to apply in your fifth year, the last year of the Early College Program.
-Full list of scholarships available to graduating seniors.
+***Note: If you are in the Early College Program you should apply for scholarships in your 5th year, the last year of the Early College Program.

 • Nursing Field: